RNA-VT/DeviceCommander/readme.md

 # Device Commander

-Device Commander is a utility for the management and control of RNA-VT devices, including:
+Device Commander is the beginings of an IOT platform.
+It will provide a useful layer for managing a large collection of compliant devices.

 ## Lineage